 For Glyphs, early MR is unnecessary: Shyvana has high natural MR from her natural stats and Dragonborn passive, and anyhow a jungler usually does not need MR prior to level 6.
-It's a choice between scaling MR and attack speed glyphs.
-Late game MR is essential in most games - even full AD opponents usually do some magic damage with Thunderlord's Decree - so I recommend some scaling MR, giving you a wider choice of boots and other defensive items.
-If you have MR runes, you can choose your main defensive items against physical damage, which is usually more important - for example these runes enable the powerful Ninja Tabi + Randuin's Omen combination to be taken most games, for essential defence against ADCs.
-Flat Cooldown Reduction glyphs are an alternative, for an even faster start: faster early clears are more aggressive because you get to invade or gank sooner (when you should certainly be on higher level than opponents) - and early help from runes is good, to get Shyvana ahead for the mid game.
-High elo win rates since Patch 6.23 show that builds with attack speed glyphs and quintessences have the highest win rate, around 60%.
-You can mix and match your glyphs, any combination of scaling MR, attack speed and CDR is good.
-If you're a Shyvana main with the luxury of multiple Rune Pages, you can pick scaling MR against heavy magic damage teams (for example a mage mid and a Nidalee jungler) and attack speed glyphs against a mainly physical damage team.
+It's a choice between scaling MR and CDR glyphs.
+Mid and late game MR is essential in most games - even full AD opponents usually do some magic damage with Thunderlord's Decree - so I recommend some scaling MR, giving you a wider choice of boots and other defensive items.
+If you have MR runes, you can choose your main defensive items against physical damage, which is usually more important - for example these runes enable the solid Ninja Tabi + Randuin's Omen combination to be taken most games, for essential defence against ADCs.
+Flat Cooldown Reduction glyphs are an alternative, for smoother early clears and maybe a few seconds saved.
+Personally I don't find CDR makes much difference to Shyvana's clears, because the E and W abilities will be available for use once each clear and it doesn't really matter if you have to wait for them to be off cooldown, you can start the camp without them.
+You can mix and match your glyphs, any combination of scaling MR and CDR is good.
+If you're a Shyvana main with the luxury of multiple Rune Pages, you can pick scaling MR against mixed or heavy magic damage teams and CDR glyphs against an all physical damage team.